 “Do we have any French salad dressing?” he pleasantly inquired.
 But in my head, I heard him asking if I had let him down.
 I felt like a complete and total failure at that moment.

 What followed were weekly shopping trips where I always picked up an extra bottle of that burnt orange dressing “just to be safe.”
 We ended up with such a ridiculous stockpile of this salad sweetener, we stocked our local food pantry with French dressing too.

-Worry much?
-Yeah, me too.
+Can you relate?
 I am a recovered worrier.
 I was born with a talent to turn the smallest of tasks or mistakes into a near effort for world peace.
 Truly, it was quite remarkable.

 Our brains love certainty.
 Certainties in our lives are things we can 100% count on.

-For example, how wonderful does it feel to KNOW you are loved by a spouse or parent?
-How assuring is it to KNOW that every Friday your paycheck will be deposited?
+For example, how wonderful does it feel to know you are loved by a spouse or parent?
+How assuring is it to know that every Friday your paycheck will be deposited?

 Anxiety is caused by thoughts which have no place to land.
 As a bird flies over the vast waters, they have no choice but to keep going until there is a resting place.

 One way to manage and even CRUSH anxiety is to give those anxious thoughts a place to settle down.
 A solution per se.
 But, don’t sweat it, you don’t have to actually solve the problem to find relief.

 With the Crushing Anxiety List, you take a moment each day to identify those things that bother you (even if you’re not quite sure what it is) and offer your brain a landing point/solution.